 Purchase fresh, bug-free table sugar to re-package for long-term storage.
-Commercial sugars don’t normally come with bug eggs like grains do because sugar processing kills them.
-Your job is keeping bugs from getting in.
+Commercial sugars don’t normally come with bug eggs like grains because sugar processing kills them.
+Your job is to keep bugs from getting in.

 Re-package sugar in an airtight container to keep it bug-free.

 Sugar Is a Sponge

 Sugar absorbs smells, flavors, and moisture like a sponge which changes its flavor.